Manchester Airport: Buses and coaches

 The Station is the airport's ground transport interchange and brings bus, coach and rail passengers under one roof.
 Over 300 trains, 100 coaches and 500 buses a day use the facility, including the 24-hour bus service 43, which runs every 10 minutes (every 30 minutes at night) to Manchester city centre via Wythenshawe, Northenden, Withington, Fallowfield and Rusholme.
-There is also Skyline service 199 operating every 30 minutes to Buxton via Stockport, Disley and Chapel-en-le-Frith, as well as a number of Stagecoach Manchester and Arriva North West services to Stockport, Altrincham and various parts of South Manchester.
-A network of National Express, Flixbus and Megabus coach services serve Manchester Airport and operate to destinations further afield.
+There is also Skyline service 199 operating by High Peak Buses half-hourly (hourly in evenings and on Sundays) to Buxton via Stockport, Disley and Chapel-en-le-Frith, as well as a number of Metroline Manchester and Diamond North West services to various parts of Manchester.
+A network of FlixBus and National Express coach services serve Manchester Airport and operate to destinations further afield.

 Roads

 The airport is a 20-minute drive from Manchester city centre and is reached by the M56 motorway, with a dedicated approach road from the motorway at junction 5.
 The M56 is the main route used by traffic to reach the airport.
 There are also minor local roads serving the airport from the north (Wythenshawe) and the east (Heald Green).
 The M56/A538 road junction serves the World Freight Terminal, to the west of the airport.
 The A538 runs east–west serving the local towns of Altrincham and Wilmslow.
 Taxi ranks are situated by arrivals at all three terminals.

-Proposed as part of the SEMMMS (South East Manchester Multi-Modal Strategy) Relief Road Scheme, a new link road to the A6 south of Stockport opened in 2018.
+Proposed as part of the SEMMMS (South East Manchester Multi-Modal Strategy) Relief Road Scheme, the A555 was extended to the airport from the A6 south of Stockport.
 Planning permission had been granted, with inquiries for Compulsory Purchase and Side Roads Orders following up in September 2014.
-After significant delays, the link road opened on 15 October 2018.
+After significant delays, the new link road opened on 15 October 2018.